-- a.
+a.
 Possession of the doctorate, or of the terminal degree ordinarily required for teaching and research in the faculty member's discipline.
-An exception may be made to this requirement, in rare and unusual circumstances, if all the following are demonstrated: the practical impossibility for the faculty member in question to obtain the doctorate or terminal degree; exceptional value in the educational program of the University; and a record of distinguished and recognized service in one of the professions. - b.
+An exception may be made to this requirement, in rare and unusual circumstances, if all the following are demonstrated: the practical impossibility for the faculty member in question to obtain the doctorate or terminal degree; exceptional value in the educational program of the University; and a record of distinguished and recognized service in one of the professions.

+- b.
 Evidence of ability to teach effectively on a university level. - c.
 Evidence of ability to advise students effectively in academic matters. - d.
 Evidence of ability to engage in productive research and scholarly activity. - e.
 Evidence of ability to serve the University and community. - f.
 Where such practices are customary in a discipline, certification by the appropriate credentialing board of sufficient skill and knowledge to practice a particular specialty.
-Promotion to the rank of Assistant Professor requires, in addition, demonstration of effectiveness in areas 2.b-2.e above, as well as evidence of recognition by colleagues in the same Department and College, School, or Library that the candidate possesses qualities of collegiality, such as the ability to work cooperatively and professionally with others.